 - Students taking the same test may not sit near each other in the testing room.

-- When you finish a test, return it to a secretary in B209 or Disability Services staff member.
+- When you finish a test, return it to a secretary in B-216 or Accessibility Services staff member.

 - Bring your own pencil/pen or other materials.